frc-862/PitCartManager/README.md

 - [ ] add scores to left/right of match name for finals only
 - [ ] during middle of finals, show team next position in bracket
 - [ ] add animations
+- [ ] winner box not displaying while in TBA mode bug